• Skip to primary navigation

 • Advertise

-With good reason, VPN users want to use a Virtual Private Network that guarantee anonymity and privacy – at least as much of a guarantee as possible.
+Most VPN users like yourself want to use a Virtual Private Network that guarantees anonymity and privacy – at least as much of a guarantee as possible.

-Naturally, the VPN services have picked up on this market trend and have begun to put bold claims on their marketing materials: “We don’t log anything!”
+Naturally, the VPN companies have picked up on this market trend and have begun to put bold claims on their marketing materials: “We don’t log anything!”

 As we’ll learn, you should always be skeptical of a zero log VPN that claims to have a “no log policy.”
 Let’s explore why.